Gemma-Fernandez/Win-the-marathon/README.md

 The game ends when the player has 0 lives.
 After the game ends, a score is calculated based on the time you have held out.

 # Main Funcionalities
-- Objects appear automatically and the player must move up an down.
+- Objects appear automatically and the player must move clicking `up` and `down`.
 - Some objects take lives from you and others will give them yo you.
 - The donut objects slows you down for a while.
 - The game ends when the player has 0 lives.